ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 In general, if you see a non-zero return value from a C program or function, you should consult the documentation or source code to determine what that specific value means in that context.

+#### C Concepts

+- An array in C is essentially a constant pointer to its first element, we can represent an array of strings as an array of character pointers.

 #### Escaping Sequence

 \n - newline